 Review by a neurologist is required within six months of treatment and six monthly thereafter.
 Documentation of clinical effectiveness is necessary for continuation of Ig therapy.
-Acute relapse of NMOSD with significant disability and corticosteroids and/or plasmapheresis have failed, are contraindicated or unavailable (one month treatment only) Review is not mandated for this condition, however clinical effectiveness of Ig therapy can be assessed by: Post Ig treatment improvement in the severity of symptoms and degree of disability as assessed by Expanded Disability Status Scale (EDSS) compared to the qualifying assessment Further significant relapse of NMOSD post Ig therapy with significant disability and resistant to corticosteroids and other immunosuppressant agents Review by a neurologist is required within six months of treatment and six monthly thereafter.
+Review Criteria for Assessing the Effectiveness of IVIg Use Acute relapse of NMOSD with significant disability and corticosteroids and/or plasmapheresis have failed, are contraindicated or unavailable (one month treatment only) Review is not mandated for this condition, however clinical effectiveness of Ig therapy can be assessed by: • Post Ig treatment improvement in the severity of symptoms and degree of disability as assessed by Expanded Disability Status Scale (EDSS) compared to the qualifying assessment Further significant relapse of NMOSD post Ig therapy with significant disability and resistant to corticosteroids and other immunosuppressant agents Review by a neurologist is required within six months of treatment and six monthly thereafter.
 Documentation of clinical effectiveness is necessary for continuation of Ig therapy.
 Clinical effectiveness of Ig therapy can be demonstrated by: